Sáttítla

 The volcanically formed aquifers below the surface capture snow melt and store as much water as California’s 200 largest surface reservoirs.
 These aquifers deliver clean, cold water to the Fall River Springs, which then flows from Shasta Lake all the way south to the imperiled San Francisco Bay.

-Sáttítla should be protected as a national monument to honor our cultural history and Tribal connections and to safeguard the water for millions of people and wildlife.
+The designation of the Sáttítla Highlands National Monument honored our cultural history and Tribal connections and safeguards the water for millions of people and wildlife.